Mitchell Young

-Mitchell Young (born 6 August 1990) is an Australian former professional basketball player who last played for the Cairns Taipans He played four years of college basketball for Saint Mary's College of California.
+Mitchell Young (born 6 August 1990) is an Australian former professional basketball player.
+He played college basketball for the Saint Mary's Gaels before playing six seasons in the National Basketball League (NBL).

 Early life

-Young grew up playing for the Logan Thunder Junior Basketball Club before attending the Australian Institute of Sport, where he played for the program's SEABL team between 2007 and 2009.
+Young grew up playing for the Logan Thunder Junior Basketball Club before attending the Australian Institute of Sport (AIS) in Canberra, where he played for the AIS men's team in the South East Australian Basketball League between 2007 and 2009.

 College career

 Young played college basketball at Saint Mary's alongside Matthew Dellavedova from 2009 to 2013.
 In his freshman year, Young registered 3.9 points, 2.8 rebounds, and 0.6 blocks per game.
 He increased those numbers to 10.2 points and 5.1 rebounds per game as a sophomore and led the West Coast Conference in field goal percentage.
 He was named the WCC Co-Player of the Week on 27 December 2010.
 Young averaged 4.6 points and 2.8 rebounds per game and shot .607 from the field as a junior but was hampered by injuries to his groin and foot.
 As a senior, Young averaged 7.7 points and 5.6 rebounds per game and started all 35 games.